DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. the state of the environment represents all the information necessary to determine how the environment will respond to any given action.
 It is the condition of the environment rather than the agent.
 2. The state of the environment includes all the necessary information to predict how the environment will react to any action taken by the agent.
-3. For instance, in a game of chess, the state includes the positions of all the pieces on the board.
+3. For instance, in a game of chess, the state includes the positions of all the pieces on the board - which is sufficient to determine all possible moves (responses to actions) and the outcome of the game.
 In a self-driving car, the state might include the positions of nearby cars, the speed of the vehicle, the condition of the road, the traffic signal status, and more.

 # State Vs Observation

 1. A state is a complete description of the condition of the environment.
 In an MDP, the state is assumed to be fully observable and it encapsulates all relevant information from the past.
 2. An observation, on the other hand, is the agent's perception of the state.
 It's what the agent sees, hears, or otherwise senses.
 So the observation is influenced by both the state of the environment and the agent's sensory capabilities.
 In a partially observable environment, the observation may not contain all the information about the state.
+3. the state is solely related to the environment, the observation is related to both the agent (what it perceives) and the environment (what it is like).
-3. Analogy 1: Uncertainty in observations is like watching a movie on a TV with a poor signal.
+4. Analogy 1: Uncertainty in observations is like watching a movie on a TV with a poor signal.
 Sometimes the picture might be clear and you can see all the details, while other times the picture might be fuzzy or distorted, making it hard to make out what's happening.
 The movie (state) is the same, but your observation of it can be different at different times due to the poor signal.
-4. Analogy 2: Uncertainty in state transitions can be compared to playing a video game where the same action doesn't always result in the same outcome.
+5. Analogy 2: Uncertainty in state transitions can be compared to playing a video game where the same action doesn't always result in the same outcome.
 Imagine you're playing a soccer video game and you press a button to shoot the ball at the goal.
 Sometimes, you score, and other times, you don't.
 This is because there's uncertainty in the state transitions - the same action (pressing the shoot button) can lead to different outcomes (scoring a goal or not scoring a goal).

 # Reinforcement Learning Vs Supervised Learning